d3vilh/raspberry-gateway/openvpn-server/README.md

 ### Revoking and deleting .OVPN profiles and Clients certificates
 If you would like to prevent client to use yor VPN connection, you have to revoke client certificate and restart the OpenVPN daemon.
-You can do it via OpenVPN WEB UI `"Certificates"` menue, by pressing **Revoke** amber button:
+You can do it via OpenVPN UI `"Certificates"` menue, by pressing **Revoke** amber button:

 <img src="https://github.com/d3vilh/raspberry-gateway/blob/master/images/OpenVPN-UI-Revoke.png" alt="Revoke Certificate" width="600" border="1" />

 Revoked certificates won't kill active connections, you'll have to restart the service if you want the user to immediately disconnect.
-It can be done via Portainer or OpenVPN WEB UI from the same `"Certificates"` page, by pressing Restart red button:
+It can be done via Portainer or OpenVPN UI from the same `"Certificates"` page, by pressing Restart red button:

 <img src="https://github.com/d3vilh/raspberry-gateway/blob/master/images/OpenVPN-UI-Restart.png" alt="OpenVPN Restart" width="600" border="1" />